 Have fun in the kitchen, don’t take yourself too seriously.
 Subscribe, share, and let me know how “YOU” made it your own.
 Share your positive comments and suggestions.
 Love from VGFL.

-- 6 red peppers large, halved, roasted, seeds removed
+- 6 large red peppers lhalved, roasted, seeds removed

 - 1 tablespoon vegan butter